The Western Mystery Tradition

-Other Science Abbey articles focus on the ancient Mysteries, ancient magic, Renaissance magic and Rosicrucianism, and Freemasonry.
+Other Science Abbey articles focus on the ancient Mysteries, Western magic, Rosicrucianism, and Freemasonry.
 The present article will focus on Neoplatonism, Hermeticism and the Kabbalah.

 “The Hermetic-Kabbalistic tradition may be defined as the juxtaposition of Alexandrian Neoplatonism and Hebrew mysticism.
 The cosmopolitan environment cultivated by the Arabic golden age helped produce medieval Hermeticism and Kabbalah.
 These mystical traditions would be spread throughout Europe when the Jews were forcibly expelled from Roman Catholic Spain in 1492.

 “The alchemist of the Middle Ages was usually a professed Christian, often a monk or clergyman, who studied what he could of Hermetic alchemy, Greek philosophy (especially Neoplatonism), the Jewish Kabbalah, and his own native and foreign magic.
 The Great Work of the alchemist, in emulation of the “Great Architect,” was to unite the divine opposites, macrocosm and microcosm, to produce a unified and balanced whole.”

 From “Magic and Science: Origins of Western Alchemy Part II”